Zain Chaudhry

 Bio

-I am a consultant (economist) at the Mind, Behavior and Development Unit (eMBeD) at the World Bank.
+I am a behavioral economist at the Development Impact department (DIME) at the World Bank.
 I received my PhD in Economics at Heidelberg University, Germany.

-To conduct this work, I cooperate with public and private sector entities such as public universities, departments of health and ministries of finance.
+To conduct this work, I work with public and private sector entities such as public universities, departments of health, tax revenue authorities and ministries of finance.
 My research has been funded by the German Research Foundation (DFG), International Growth Centre (IGC), and Innovations for Poverty Action (IPA).

 Recent News: I will be presenting “Fickle Groups: A Field Experiment on Time Preferences” at the Advances in Field Experiments (AFE) Conference, University of Chicago (21-22 Sep), the 15th Nordic Conference on Behavioral and Experiment Economics (28-29 Sep) and at the BEEMA, NY Fed (6 October).